madul/madul/README.md

 # Welcome to my GitHub profile!

-Here I'll tell you a little bit about who I am and what I am doing here.
+Here I'll tell you a little bit about who I am.

 So, I am an electrical engineer who loves to travel around.
 I decided to focus on software development because I realized that I'm pretty good at solving problems (either creating applications or debbuging codes).